Blog / Eleven ways to stop cheating

 3. Share different versions of the same test

-To deter students from looking at a classmate's screen or chatting about the exam content, we recommend sharing different versions of the same examination.
+To deter students from looking at a classmate's screen or from chatting about exam content, we recommend sharing multiple versions of the same exam.
 It is harder to copy from someone's screen or discuss questions if they are slightly different.

 FlexiQuiz has a couple of options:

-• Pick a random set of questions from the question bank
+Pick a random set of questions from your question bank.

 4. Limit the number of times students can view the questions